 The bill includes critical funding for the law enforcement community to upgrade technology, including in-car computers, cameras and communications systems.
 The funding also bolsters forensic capabilities.
 The following grants will assist state and local law enforcement in their ability to protect and serve their communities.

 • City of Hartselle Wireless Area Network- $250,000

 • City of Huntsville Public Safety Technology Upgrades - $750,000

 • Cullman County Commission Law Enforcement Data Communication Sharing Information - $750,000

 “Local law enforcement is vital to adequately responding to crime, gang activity and homeland security,” said Shelby.
 “The COPS grant program aims to implement and enhance community policing.
-COPS funding assists law enforcement agencies across the country in meeting an ever-increasing range of challenges.
-The $792 million provided in the bill will allow police and sheriffs’ departments throughout Alabama to take advantage of these grants and increase their enforcement efforts to become more efficient and effective.”
+COPS funding assists law enforcement agencies across the country meet an ever-increasing range of challenges.
+The $658 million provided in the bill will allow police and sheriffs’ departments throughout Alabama to take advantage of these grants and increase their enforcement efforts to become more efficient and effective.”

 • Alabama Department of Forensic Science - $1.4 Million

 • Simon Wiesenthal - $1 Million